sourcegraph/about/content/blogposts/2024/claude-3.5-now-available-in-cody.md

 ## Get started with Claude 3.5 Sonnet and Cody

-Claude 3.5 Sonnet is available today for Cody Pro, and you can get started with it by downloading the latest [VS Code extension](https://marketplace.visualstudio.com/items?itemName=sourcegraph.cody-ai) and switching to the pre-release build.
+Claude 3.5 Sonnet is available today for Cody Pro, and you can get started with it by downloading the latest [VS Code extension](https://marketplace.visualstudio.com/items?itemName=sourcegraph.cody-ai) release (v1.22.4).
 It will also be available in the next [JetBrains plugin](https://plugins.jetbrains.com/plugin/9682-cody-ai-coding-assistant-with-autocomplete--chat/versions) release in the coming days.

 3.5 Sonnet will also come to Cody Enterprise users in the next Sourcegraph release planned for July 5.